sthb851/MG-Terms-Of-Service-and-Privacy-Policy/terms-of-service.md

 You can now report bugs or issues **directly** from any server where the bot is active!

 **Why it's helpful:**
 * ✅ Works in any server where the bot is added
 * ✅ Easy-to-use form to describe the issue
 * ✅ Reports go straight to the developer (no DMs needed)
 * ✅ Instant confirmation once submitted

 **How to use:**
 1. Type `/report_error`
 2. Fill in the form with your issue
 3. Submit — done!

+**More info**
+* ✅ Opens a structured form to report issues
+* ✅ Includes topic, description, and additional info fields
+* ✅ Server-wide 24-hour cooldown to prevent spam
+* ✅ Reports sent directly to (ME) Professor_Ashe for fixing

 This helps us fix problems faster and keep the bot running smoothly for everyone.